Need a vacation? Discover the charms of Anini-y, Antique by making it your next destination.

 View of the coastal area of Anini-y and the Sulu Sea from Sira-an Hot Spring

-That’s Nogas Island as seen from Sira-an Hot Spring
+That’s Nogas Island, Antique as seen from Sira-an Hot Spring

 Nogas Island is uninhabited.
 Visitors at that time were mostly Ilonggos coming from nearby towns.
 There are snorkeling and dive sites along Nogas Island but since we didn’t bring any snorkeling gears, we just waded near the shores.